-We value and respect all students as unique individuals.
+We value and respect each student as a unique individual.
 We assist students in identifying and realizing their educational goals and work hard to create an accessible and dynamic learning environment.
 Providing students with a positive educational experience is of vital interest to each of us.